-- Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for identical assets or liabilities. - Level 2: Observable prices that are based on inputs not quoted on active markets, but corroborated by market data. - Level 3: Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities and which reflect management's best estimate of what market participants would use in pricing the asset or liability at the measurement date.
-Consideration is given to the risk inherent in the valuation technique and the risk inherent in the inputs to the model.
+- Level 1: Quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2: Observable prices that are based on inputs not quoted in active markets, but are corroborated by market data. - Level 3: Unobservable inputs that are supported by little or no market activity